When your salary is high up the pay scale and you still can’t make ends meet, you need to reassess your lifestyle.

 Why is it that money is hard to earn and easily spent?
-Paycheck after paycheck, you find yourself with no savings and living in centavos.
-Financial experts believe that whatever your salary grade is, you can save the standard 20% if you so want, it’s just a matter of committing to the goal.
+Paycheck after paycheck, you find yourself with no savings and living out of budget.
+Financial experts believe that whatever your salary grade is, you can save the standard 20% if you want to do so—it’s just a matter of committing to this goal.

 1. You blame your low salary.

-It’s not your salary, it’s you.
-Having a high salary is not a guarantee that you’ll be able to save, especially if you keep up with your spending habits.
-The more you blame your low salary, the more you will spend it all, thinking that it’s a given that you’d have zero savings.
+It’s not always your salary, sometimes it’s you.
+Having a high salary is not a guarantee of financial wellbeing or that you’ll be able to save especially if your spending habits are uncontrolled.
+The more you blame your salary, the more you will spend it all, thinking that it’s a given you’d have zero savings.
 Start depositing 20% of your salary in the bank.
 Then budget the rest for your expenses.

-2. You’ve already spent the money that you don’t have yet.
+2. You spend money that you don’t have yet.

 The problem with having a steady income is people already anticipate and line up purchases even if the money isn’t in their hands yet.
-Some purchase item on credit while others go for installments.
-Nothing wrong with this if you’ve budgeted your purchases and you know you still have enough for savings.
+Some purchase items on credit while others go for installments.
+There’s nothing wrong with this if you’ve budgeted your purchases and you know you still have enough for savings.
 But what if you don’t?
 Wait until you have the money before you spend it.
 Live within your means.

-3. You think a credit card is free money.
+3. You act like a credit card is free money.

-No. A credit card is not something that you should liberally swipe, just as long as you do not go over the limit.
-The credit limit of the card is not your limit.
-Your limit should be based on your budget limit.
+No. A credit card is not something that you should liberally swipe because the credit limit of your card is not your own limit.
+Your limit should be based on your budget.
 Determine how much you should only spend in a month and make sure your credit card purchases don’t go beyond that.
-Control your credit card spendings or better yet, don’t use it at all.
+Control your credit card spending, or better yet, don’t use it at all.

-As much as you can, be debt-free.
+As much as you can, remain debt-free.
 Interest payments can kill absolutely anybody financially.
-If you really have to borrow money, pay them immediately.
+If you really have to borrow money, pay it immediately.
 Don’t let interest rates bury you further into debt.